Payment for order flow: Within organizations

-Disclosure requirements
+Disclosure requirements and regulations

 U.S. Securities and Exchange Commission rule 606(a), implemented in 2001, require all brokerage firms to make publicly available quarterly reports describing their order routing practices.
-This report is used to disclose the practices of "payment for order flow".
+This report discloses the "payment for order flow" practices.
 The report provides transparency in this area, allowing investors to understand how their orders are routed and executed, and to identify any potential conflicts of interest.
 Broker-dealers must disclose the nature of any compensation received in return for routing orders, as well as the overall process they use for order routing decisions.
 By mandating this disclosure, the reports mandated by 606(a) aim to enhance the integrity of the market and protect investor interests.

 The genesis of Rule 606(a) can be traced back to increased complexity in how orders were routed and executed, raising concerns about transparency and fairness, after the increased usage of electronic trading platforms.
 In response, the SEC introduced Rule 606 (formerly Rule 11Ac1-6) under the Securities Exchange Act of 1934, aiming to address these concerns.
 The rule has undergone several amendments to keep pace with the evolving market structure, technological advancements, and trading practices.

 One of the significant updates to this rule was in 2018, where the SEC adopted amendments to enhance the transparency of order handling practices.
 These amendments expanded the scope of the original rule, leading to what is currently known as Rule 606(a).

+In December 2022, the SEC voted 3–2 to propose a new Rule 615 under Regulation NMS, known as the "order competition rule," which would have required most retail marketable orders to be exposed in brief open auctions before any wholesaler could execute them.
+The proposal was part of a broader four-rule equity market structure overhaul and was estimated by the SEC to potentially generate $1.5 billion in annual savings for retail investors, though that figure was disputed by industry commentators.
+The rule was ultimately withdrawn in 2025, under SEC Chair Paul Atkins, as part of a broader rollback of pending market structure proposals.
+By that time, market concentration had grown substantially: the top three wholesalers: Citadel Securities, Virtu Financial, and G1 Execution Services of which handled more than 80% of U.S. retail equity market orders, and the 12 largest U.S. brokerages collectively earned $3.8 billion in PFOF revenue in 2021 alone.

 In 2024, the SEC implemented new rules requiring better disclosure from brokers about their execution quality.

 Canada

 In Canada, PFOF is not allowed on Canadian listed securities, so Canadian brokers charge commissions.
-However, according to the current Canadian securities regulations, brokers can accept PFOF on non-Canadian listed securities.
+However, according to current Canadian securities regulations, brokers can accept PFOF on non-Canadian listed securities.